Bruff: History

 Historical artefacts found around the area date back to the Stone Age, with various buildings up to the early Christian era still extant.
 In the sixteenth century, Bruff was granted to the Standish family, from whom it passed by inheritance to the Hartstonge Baronets, and ultimately to the Earl of Limerick.

 The town was the site of heavy fighting in the Battle of Killmallock during the Irish Civil War.
 Near the Catholic Church, there is a large statue of Sean Wall, commander of the East Limerick Irish Republican Army and chairman of Limerick County Council until his death on 6 May 1921 during the War of Independence.

 The former seat of the O'Grady family, Kilballyowen, is near Bruff.
 Bruff is also the hometown of the American missionary and bishop John Joseph Hogan (1829–1913).

 The US President John F. Kennedy was a descendant of the Fitzgeralds of Bruff.
 His daughter, Caroline Kennedy, visited the town in 2013.

 Sport

 The town has Gaelic Athletic Association (GAA), Pitch & Putt, hockey, soccer, and rugby union clubs.

 The rugby club, Bruff R.F.C., is the home club of John Hayes, the Ireland rugby union international.
 The GAA club, Bruff GAA, won the Limerick Intermediate Hurling Championship in 2014.
 Bruff is also home to Limerick F.C.'s Kirby O'Sullivan Sports, Social and Business Park.

 Development and economy

 Bruff town has been classified as a satellite town of Limerick City.
 Expansion plans for the town were laid out in the development plan published by Limerick County Council in 2012.

 Ard Scoil Mhuire, the only secondary school in the town, has been closed down, its former campus is now home to the Kirby O'Sullivan Sports, Social and Business Park.
-There are several pubs, restaurants, shops (including a Eurospar and Centra), a pharmacy and a post office in the town.
+There are several pubs, restaurants, shops, a pharmacy and a post office in the town.